 The following criteria apply:

-All international applicants can also apply for a scholarship, non-EEA and EEA scholarship applicants are considered equally.
-Please note that applications for Financial Aid are reviewed firstly on a monetary needs basis.
+Both Dutch and international students can apply for scholarships, applicants are all considered equally.
+Please note that applications for Financial Aid are reviewed primarily on a monetary needs basis.
 There are limited funds, so unfortunately we cannot offer all applicants a grant.
 Criteria for making a grant include family income and other resources available to the applicant.

 Completed Financial Aid Application forms will be passed to the Scholarship Committee for needs assessment after the student has been admitted.